 7. Focusing Only on Price

 Balance cost with quality and functionality.
 A low price can often mean compromises on durability and performance.
-Before buying at a price, make sure that the returns on the equipment will actually meet your needs and that the quality and repairability of the device will not be an issue.
+Before buying at a price, make sure that the returns of the equipment will actually be satisfactory for your needs and that the quality and repairability of the device will not be an issue.

 Conclusion